siteslave/mydatepicker-th/README.md

 #### width
   `'100%'`

+### locale
+A two-letter ISO 639-1 language code can be provided as shorthand for several of the options listed above.
+Currently supported languages: ja.

 ### selDate
 Provide the initially chosen date that will display both in the text input field and provide the default for the popped-up datepicker.